 Volunteer four hours to a local organization that serves the homeless population in our community.
 Examples include the Houston Food bank, The Jessie Tree, MI Lewis etc....
-Uponchoosing an organization, get approval of this site from your clinical instructor.
-Take this formwith you to get the following information.
+Upon choosing an organization, get approval of this site from your clinical instructor.
+Take this form with you to get the following information.
 This assignment is due according to your syllabus calendar.

-Name of organization: Address of organization: Contact person for the organization: Phone number and email of contact person: Signature of contact person: Date of attended: experience and reflecting on the importance of civic responsibility as a health care advocate in regard to assessing and promotingsafet y and quality for patients with mental health needs and their families.
+A brief paper will be written by the student to summarize their experience and reflecting on the importance of civic responsibility as a health care advocate regarding assessing and promoting safety and quality for patients with mental health needs and their families.